J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 One type of 花見 ( = hanami) focuses on appreciating the beauty of the cherry blossoms themselves.

-But a lot time 花見 ( = hanami) is just a wonderful excuse to have a party outside.
+But a lot of time 花見 ( = hanami) is just a wonderful excuse to have a party outside.
 We eat and drink (and occasionally even sing Karaoke or even dance. :roll: ) beneath the cherry blossom trees.

 Many cherry blossoms viewing areas have a lot of 屋台 = yatai = food stands

-In addition people bring their own drinks and food and have little picnics under the trees
+In addition, people bring their own drinks and food and have little picnics under the trees

 or they have drinking parties under the trees.